 Where the vehicle is provided with an integrated CRS as standard equipment, 1 point shall be awarded.
-Where this integrated CRS in the vehicle is homologated to cover "Group I-III", as standard, 1 additional point shall be awarded.
+Where this integrated CRS in the vehicle is homologated to cover "Group I-III", as standard, 2 additional points shall be awarded.

 5.1.2 CRS installation assessment